btj/libsodium/README.markdown

 (I did not insert a specification for the other function in this file, `crypto_sign_ed25519`, so this function is ignored by VeriFast.)
 I also inserted prototypes, with specifications, of the functions called by `crypto_sign_ed25519_detached`.

-To get VeriFast's partial C frontend to successfully parse and typecheck the file, I performed some transformations.
+To get VeriFast's highly incomplete C frontend to successfully parse and typecheck the file, I performed some transformations.
 For example, I commented out all `#include` directives, I replaced `unsigned char` by `char`, `unsigned long long` by `unsigned int`, etc.

 So, at this point, this is far from being any kind of evidence about the original libsodium code.
 Work in progress.